MotoStatz

 in Sportsbikes

-Kawasaki’s Ninja 400 was introduced in 2018 and replaced the hugely capable and popular Ninja 300 which itself was a replacement for the Ninja 250.
+Kawasaki’s Ninja 400 was introduced in 2018 and replaced the hugely capable and popular Ninja 300, which was itself a replacement for the Ninja 250.

-The Ninja 400 engine was generally much the same as the 300 it replaced but got a significant capacity boost – up from 296 cc to a beefier 399 cc.
+Kawasaki’s Ninja 400 engine was generally much the same as the 300 it replaced, but it received a significant capacity boost.
+This capacity increase jumped from 296 cc on the Ninja 300 to a much beefier 399 cc for the new Ninja 400.

-The larger engine ensured that the Ninja 400 was more tractable and was less dependent on gears and rpm to make effective overtakes compared to the Ninja 300.
+Not surprisingly, torque is also up 40% over the Ninja 300, to a claimed 28 lb/ft.
+The larger engine made the Ninja 400 more tractable and less dependent on high revs and frequent gear changes to make effective overtakes compared to the Ninja 300.

 Kawasaki Ninja 400 Dyno Curve